Autumn In Japan: Your Ultimate Koyo Guide

 Viewing Japan’s fall leaves in the shadow of the famed Mount Fuji is a spectacular sight.
 Fall is a great time to visit the Fuji Five Lakes (Yamanakako, Kawaguchiko, Saiko, Shojiko, and Motosuko).
 Rent a boat to tour lakes and see magnificent reflections of the mountain and trees on the lake surface.
 Fuji Kawaguchiko Autumn Leaves Festival is one of the most popular autumn events held in Japan every November.
 The festival held at the northern shore of Lake Kawaguchi, one of the Fuji Five Lakes.
 The festival date for 2020 will be announced once it’s confirmed.

 Experiencing fall in Japan is unforgettable!
 We hope you will visit Japan in autumn at least once in your life.

 - Contact us by filling in the form on our site.
-Let us know all the details about your trip: what would you like to see, how long you would like to stay, your budget, anything that comes to mind.
+Let us know as many details as you can about your trip!
+What would you like to see, how long you would like to stay, your budget, anything that comes to mind.

 - We’ll send you in a few days your customized itinerary and quote, and you’re ready to start packing!